musiquethedev/Pokemon_Project/README.md

 ## Results

-Ultimately, I succeeded in creating a model that could semi-reliably predict the viability of a pokemon (the f1 scores of each model were prone to changing across multiple successive runs of StratifiedKFold Cross Validation).
+Ultimately, I succeeded in creating a model that could semi-reliably predict the viability of a Pokemon (the `f1` scores of each model were prone to changing across multiple successive runs of StratifiedKFold Cross Validation).
 However, in collecting data and processing it for the model, I had deliberately omitted several factors:

-- **Ability**: a pokemon's best ability has a huge impact on its viability.
-A bad ability can render a great pokemon useless, while an amazing ability can render a terrible pokemon incredibly powerful
+- **Ability**: a Pokemon's best ability has a huge impact on its viability.
+A bad ability can render a great Pokemon useless, while an amazing ability can render a terrible Pokemon incredibly powerful
-- **Movepool**: some pokemon are not great stat-wise, but have access to amazing moves that allow them to provide great utility or have enormous power.
+- **Movepool**: some Pokemon are not great stat-wise, but have access to amazing moves that allow them to provide great utility or have enormous power.
-- **Context**: The viability of a pokemon is judged within the context of the metagame: the other pokemon it has to play with and against.
+- **Context**: The viability of a Pokemon is judged within the context of the metagame: the other Pokemon it has to play with and against.

 These factors were omitted for simplicity in data collection and for time reasons.
 Their omission means that any model, no matter how tuned, will never be able to perfectly predict the viability of pokemon with the given dataset.
-However, the models performed noticeably higher than baseline, meaning that the given data--stats, legendary status, and typing--still plays a significant role in the viability of pokemon.
+However, the models performed noticeably higher than baseline, meaning that the given data--stats, legendary status, and typing--still plays a significant role in the viability of Pokemon.
-This goes against common consensus in the pokemon competitive community, where movepool and abilities are often favored over stats.
+This goes against common consensus in the Pokemon competitive community, where movepool and abilities are often favored over stats.

 ## Next Steps

 To continue this project further, additional data--such as the missing data mentioned above--could be collected and a new model created that inputs these features.
 There could also be additional experimentation with different ways to encode the "type" feature.
-Finally, that model could be productionalized into a tool that helps pokemon players easily determine the strength of different pokemon at the start of a generation, when such information is not yet common knowledge.
+Finally, that model could be productionalized into a tool that helps Pokemon players easily determine the strength of different Pokemon at the start of a generation, when such information is not yet common knowledge.

 ## Additional Attributions